 New 5v5 “Futsal Rules” Smart Soccer Programs !

 New this year, FSS will be offering 5v5 (4 field players plus a goalkeeper) leagues.
-The games will be played on our futsal court at Downtown Sports, using larger goals that will both develop goalkeeping skills and allow for better scoring opportunities for attackers.
+The games will be played on our Turf Field at Downtown Sports, but using futsal rules, using larger goals that will both develop goalkeeping skills and allow for better scoring opportunities for attackers.

 - “Futsal” rules with 5’ x 10’ goals to encourage shots “low and hard” to corners